 You’re not at all likely to tip over even when first launching and hopping into your kayak.
 The waves break too gently at La Jolla Shores beach, plus there are staff members to help send you out to sea and receive you after the tour.

-If headed out on a La Jolla kayak tour in winter months, a wetsuit—which can also be rented at Everyday California—is probably a smart option.
+If you’re headed out on a La Jolla kayak tour in winter months, a wetsuit—which can also be rented at Everyday California—is probably a smart option if you’re snorkeling.

 Whatever you do, wear sunscreen even on a cloudy day as the water reflects the sun’s rays.